mossbanay/Psychology-3-4/Glossary.md

 ### Short-term memory (STM)

-Short-term memory (STM) is a memory system with limited storage capcity in which information is stored for a relatively short time, unless renewed in some way.
+Short-term memory (STM) is a memory system with limited storage capacity in which information is stored for a relatively short time, unless renewed in some way.

 ### Sleep
-##### See also alterted state of consciousness
+##### See also altered state of consciousness

-Sleep is a naturally occuring ASC often characterised by a loss of conscious awareness.
+Sleep is a naturally occurring ASC often characterised by a loss of conscious awareness.
 Sleep is often studied by use of polysomnography.

 ### Soma